Jeff Thomas leads Team Armour to Under Armour All-America Game win

 RELATED: Jerry Jeudy shows empathy after viral video

-Thomas is undecided.
+Thomas is undecided on his college choice.
 He has 16 offers, including Illinois, but in the past week, Oregon and Tennessee offered him and he plans visits to both schools in the next few weeks, along with Miami.
 More offers are sure to follow.

 “This isn’t necessarily bad for Illinois,” Thomas said.
 “I haven’t broken down who my favorites are yet.
 Hopefully, this puts me on the map nationally.
 I just wanted to show my talents.”